Golf Tutorials

 • As the marker, you'll write down your fellow competitor's score for that hole on the scorecard you're holding.

-• At the end of the round, you a. "marker"-you add up the player scorecard for 18-holes you where hired to makr - so you would hand the card back to that player for review and a signature.
-He would hand back your scorecard he marked for a review and signature you are both supposed to double-check their own scorecards carefully.
+• At the end of the round, you add up the player’s scorecard for 18 holes and hand the card back to that player for review and a signature.
+They would hand back your scorecard they marked for a review and signature, and you are both supposed to double-check your own scorecards carefully.

-• Once you are satisfied that your own a hole-by-hole scores on scorecard is correct, you sign it as the "player.
-The person who watched you plaay all of the 18 holes" would also sign the scorecard as the "marker".
+• Once you are satisfied that your hole-by-hole scores on the scorecard are correct, you sign it as the "player."
+The person who watched you play all of the 18 holes would also sign the scorecard as the "marker."

-• Finally Both of to you now will hand your signed scorecards into the tournament committee in the designated scoring area.
+• Finally, both of you will hand your signed scorecards to the tournament committee in the designated scoring area.
 Signing an incorrect scorecard (for instance, signing for a 4 on a hole where you actually made a 5) typically results in disqualification.

 Gross Score vs. Net Score